Unity-Technologies/ml-agents/docs/Training-ML-Agents.md

 | `resampling-interval` | Number of steps for the agent to train under a particular environment configuration before resetting the environment with a new sample of `Environment Parameters`. |
 | `sampler-type` | Type of sampler use for this `Environment Parameter`.
 This is a string that should exist in the `Sampler Factory` (explained below). |
 | `sampler-type-sub-arguments` |  Specify the sub-arguments depending on the `sampler-type`.
 In the example above, this would correspond to the `intervals` under the `sampler-type` `multirange_uniform` for the `Environment Parameter` called `gravity`.
 The key name should match the name of the corresponding argument in the sampler definition (explained) below) |

-Once our parameters and samplers are defined, we have to use the environment parameters we defined and modify the environment from the Agent's `OnEpisodeBegin()` function by leveraging `Academy.Instance.EnvironmentParameters`.

 #### Included Sampler Types